 Siyazenzela was initially designed to ensure that youth interested in participating in the Umzi Wethu Academy were provided with the same intensive life skills and wellness interventions that were usually only available to those selected for the 12 month Academy programme.
-By introducing life skills training, environmental education and experience to what was essentially an employability skills training programme (aimed at addressing undermining attitudes prevalent amongst vulnerable youth in South Africa), the Wilderness Foundation Africa has transformed the programme into a holistic intervention critical in the development of sustainable livelihoods for vulnerable youth in SA.
+By introducing life skills training, environmental education and experience to what was essentially an employability skills training programme (aimed at addressing undermining attitudes prevalent amongst vulnerable youth in South Africa), Wilderness Foundation Africa has transformed the programme into a holistic intervention critical in the development of sustainable livelihoods for vulnerable youth in SA.

 - Wilderness Foundation Africa